US Direct Loans

 You can't get a US Direct Loan if:

-• you're a mature student without a US High School Certificate, GED, or equivalent
+• you do not have a US High School Certificate, GED, or equivalent.

 Courses excluded from US Direct Loans